Ax-Schanuel with derivatives for mixed period mappings: Introduction

 \subsection{Some recent literature on Ax-Schanuel for other functions}

-Recently, there are several works proving Ax-Schanuel theorems for other functions.
+There are several works proving Ax-Schanuel theorems for other functions.
 Baldi and Ullmo \cite{BU} prove the Ax-Schanuel theorem for certain non-arithmetic ball quotients.
 They use Simpson's theory in addition to o-minimality and monodromy (Andr\'{e}-Deligne).
 Bl\'{a}zquez-Sanz, Casale, Freitag, and Nagloo \cite{BCFN} prove the Ax-Schanuel theorem with derivatives for uniformizers of any Fuchsian group of the first kind and any genus.
-Their proof use Ax's arguments, foliated principal bundles, the Maurer-Cartan structure equation, and the model theory of differentially closed fields.
-Huang and Ng \cite{HN} prove the Ax-Schanuel theorem for certain meromorphic functions using Nevanlinna theory.
+Their proof uses Ax's original arguments, principal bundles with flat connections, the Maurer-Cartan structure equation, and the model theory of differentially closed fields.
+Nevanlinna theory approach to Ax-Schanuel theorems is also studied by Huang-Ng \cite{HN} and Noguchi \cite{Nog24}.
+Papas \cite{Pap} proves the Ax-Schanuel theorem for the exponential functions for general linear groups.